Cyberethics: Cyprus Safer Internet Center

 10. Microsoft Cyprus = Mrs. Vanessa Antoniadou – Active supporters of the Safer Internet cause in Cyprus.
 Microsoft is an active promoter of the cause and participates in many of our events and promotional activities.

 The Cyprus Group is among the most active Groups in the world.
-They have secured an incredible number of competitive grants over the past years and implemented actions of over 3 million euro.
+They have secured an incredible number of competitive grants over the past years and implemented actions of ca 4 million euro.
 The Table below documents the contracts, their value and their year of implementation.
 The amounts displayed are those secured and managed by the Cyprus Group.

 |#||Acronym||Contract||Dates||Total Budget (€)|